"17 Again" Movie Review by Kevin Rodriguez

 But growing younger in a generation you don’t understand?
 That would present some challenges in itself.
 At one point Mike has a heart-to-heart conversation with his ex-wife, and she spills all the things about her life that he made miserable.
 He wants to comfort her, but how does he properly do that?
 For that matter, what do you do when you drive away the bad boyfriend that’s dating your daughter only to have her get the hots for you?
 These scenes are predictable and are almost required for this sort of movie, but they are played out carefully enough where they have more of an emotional payoff instead of just a cheap laugh or two.
 Much has been of the fact that Zac Efron is making his first PG-13 film that’s not distributed by Disney.

-A woman in green and floral skirt and a teen in purple cardigan walk in a school gymnasium.
+Woman in green and young woman in purple walking in a gymnasium.

 I have to admit that despite myself the kid is very likable in this film.
 Will he go on to have a big career?
 Maybe.
 A career he will have, but right now I’m thinking this movie will be for him what “Ferris Bueller’s Day Off” was for Matthew Broderick.
 Though forgettable “17 Again” sets out to be a charming mid-life crisis film and succeeds at being just that.
 Though it won’t be up for any Oscars or great acclaim, this is an easy film to recommend for the young and the young at heart.